Skip to main content

 This load simulation type is appropriate when you aim for a specific number of virtual users to complete a fixed total number of iterations.
 Typically, this simulation type is applied to test closed systems where you have control over the concurrent number (not rate) of users or client connections.
 It can be applied to databases, message brokers, or any other system that uses a static client pool of persistent connections and reuses them.
 An example use case is quick performance tests in the development build cycle.
 As developers make changes, they might run the test against the local code to test for performance regressions.

-This load simulation type can't be mixed with any other simulations.
+This LoadSimulation type can't be mixed with any other simulations.
+You can use it only as a single simulation type.

 Example: This simulation will create and start 100 Scenario copies(virtual users) and keep them running until the iteration count reaches 1000.
 Each Scenario copy acts like a long-running thread that executes some logic in a loop.